Proantagonist/SupremeGamingRules/Ark/PVP/pvp.md

 ### Style of Play

 This is PVP.
 The rates have been established for an accelerated game play and because of this Admin roles are specific to enforcing the rules.
-Being raided offline or being wiped is not something that admins can help with, unless it is clearly harrassment as outlined above.
+Being raided offline or being wiped is not something that admins can help with, unless it is clearly harassment as outlined above.

 &nbsp;